ryumingi/ryumingi.github.io/posts/flights-2022.md

 Total: 8829kg

-According to EPA, I've owned and drove almost 2 cars this year, which is absolutely horrifying:
+According to EPA, this is equivalent to carbon emission of 2 cars, which is absolutely horrifying:

 > A typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.